lazarmarkovic/changer/README.md

 # Changer

-Changer is linux-based anti-forensics tool for reading, extracting, modifying and destroying selected information from files, partitions and whole disks using gained byte offsets from commands like grep.
-Basically, it's srm but on manual scale with surgical precision and bunch of other things.
+Changer is linux-based (anti-)forensics tool for reading, extracting, modifying and securely deleting precisely selected either indexed or deleted data from files or whole disks using.
+Basically, it's srm (secure_delete) but on manuallly defined scale with surgical precision and bunch of other options.

 ## Dev status: `buggy, but rollin'`

+## Intro into subject
+Privacy is one of biggest issues in modern world.
+Deleted data is not deleted, it is hiding somewhere, waiting to be recovered by someone seeking it.

+No matter if you're just a privacy freak like me, or desperate gov whistleblower.
+You will want to cover your tracks.
+Any documents that you deleted via regular `Trash Bin` is and will be, easily recoverable.

+Even so called "[Data sanitization guidelines](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-88r1.pdf)" [fail to make data unrecoverable](https://www.cl.cam.ac.uk/~sps32/DataRem_CHES2005.pdf), if attacker one has enough time and some really expensive tools at his disposal.

+So, why not at least make it harder and more expensive for attacker to recover data?

+This software enables it's user, after he had located either indexed or deleted data on disk using tools like `grep`, to recover it, extract it, modify it or destroy it - make it [almost](https://www.cl.cam.ac.uk/~sps32/DataRem_CHES2005.pdf) unrecoverable.

+It might be [overkill for SSDs](https://security.stackexchange.com/questions/10464/why-is-writing-zeros-or-random-data-over-a-hard-drive-multiple-times-better-th) but in this project I use [Gutmann method](https://en.wikipedia.org/wiki/Gutmann_method) for making data unrecoverable.
+It includes 35 steps - different overwrites of specified data.
+And internal scrambling of steps using [pRNG Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister).
+And then, speaking of overkills, optionally fills it with infinitely recurring Lorem Ipsum string.

+Problem of reallocated sectors by disk itself, which is big issue in this field, is not addressed here.

 ## Installation